individual55/MakuTweaker/README.md

 some parts may look hardcoded or not ideally organized.
 It isn't a mistake of this open-source version - it reflects how the original author implemented it.

-Q: Will there be 5.0?

-A: As soon as 5.0 comes out, I will post a new version of the source code.

 ## 💡 Credits

 - **Nikitori**